Anderson Crest: An Oak tree Proper.

 Patrick Anderson, the first Laird of Candacraig lived in the early 1500's.
 In 1834, at the height of the highland clearances, the family left to seek their fortunes in Quebec Canada.
 In 1847 the 11th Laird Robert Anderson died and his nephew, Alexander Anderson of huntingdon, returned to take up the title.
 He sold the estate in 1866 and returned to Canada.

-Places of Interest: Candacraig House, Strathdon: now the private residence of Billy Connolly, Scottish comedian and actor.
+Places of Interest: Candacraig House, Strathdon: former residence of Billy Connolly, Scottish comedian and actor.
+The estate is now available for private and corporate events.

 Surname distribution in Scotland: The Anderson name is most commonly found in Aberdeen City, Aberdeenshire ( includes historic county of Kincardineshire and part of Banffshire), Moray, Shetland, Angus (Forfarshire), Dundee City and the Scottish Borders (formed from Berwickshire, Peeblesshire, Roxburghshire, Selkirkshire and part of Midlothian).